neu-pdi/cs2100-public-resources/lecture-notes/l2-python2.md

 ```

 Try this out using today's lecture code -- what happens if you keep all those `print()` statements outside of functions, and then import the file?
 Does it get fixed when you move that code into functions which are only called in `main()`?
 (Don't forget the `if __name__ == '__main__'` conditional at the end!)

-## Variable naming conventions

-Part of the style guide is naming conventions.
-The names of variables, functions, and modules in Python use snake_case: the words are in lowercase, separated by underscores (`_`).